 The starkest example of this is taking place in New York City.
-New Yorkers learned their lesson about liberalism in the late 1980’s and early ’90s — right?
-Voters there would never again go for a Kumbaya candidate or for hands-off police policies.
-Yet Bill de Blasio, an almost total unknown in early summer, is leading in the mayoral race by more than 40 points against a candidate who played a major role in the city’s historic revitalization.
+New Yorkers learned their lesson about liberalism in the late 1980s and early '90s, right?
+Voters would never again go for a Kumbaya candidate or for hands-off police policies.
+Yet Democrat Bill de Blasio is leading in the mayoral race by more than 40 points against a Republican who played a major role in the city's revitalization.
 What got de Blasio there?
-Attacking the policing that saved New York City.
-When stories about his work with Marxist Sandinistas broke, de Blasio’s polling numbers actually went up.
+Attacking the policing that saved the city.
+Even when stories about his work with Marxist Sandinistas broke, de Blasio's polling numbers still rose.

-The death of the Republican Party is all the talk now.
+The death of the Republican Party is all the talk.
 There is a fatal schism, the line goes, between mainline Republicans and populist tea partyers.
-It will crack the GOP in half and render it impotent as a national force.
-It will be a white Southern party only; it will be permanently wiped off the face of the Northeast and West Coast.

-At this very moment — days after the government shutdown — this argument sounds about right, obvious almost.
-How can Blue State Republicans survive U.S. Sen. Ted Cruz (R-Texas) and his kamikaze debt-ceiling tactics?
+At this very moment -- days after the government shutdown -- this argument sounds about right, obvious almost.
+How can blue state Republicans survive Sen. Ted Cruz (R-Texas) and his debt-ceiling tactics?

-The reason is the Democrats’ existential reliance on the public service unions to re-elect them.
-Step out of line by opposing increased public spending or pension benefits and you’re out.
-A well-funded primary will come your way.
-New York’s Working Families Party, an amalgam of union and other left-wing interests, has perfected this approach.
-It now dictates the agenda among New York Democrats.
+The reason is the Democrats' existential reliance on public service unions to re-elect them.
+Step out of line by opposing increased public spending or pension benefits, and a well-funded primary will come your way.
+New York's Working Families Party, an amalgam of union and other left-wing interests, has perfected this approach.
+It dictates the agenda among New York Democrats.

 The Republican Party is a beaten puppy, with its tail squarely between its legs.
 But it's the only party addressing fiscal issues realistically.
 That will ensure its rebound, as preposterous as that might sound today.